Trends in Antiques for 2025: Antique Furniture Collecting

 Technology, such as blockchain, has the potential to impact the antique furniture market by providing secure, permanent digital records of provenance and authenticity.
 The Provenance Revealed: Galerie Steinitz sale at Christie’s, featuring antique furniture registered on the blockchain through Artory, demonstrates how this technology can be applied to the decorative arts market French antiques dealer teams up with Christie’s to auction blockchain-recorded furniture.

 Despite these developments, the future outlook for the antique furniture market remains uncertain.
-Some categories of furniture sales are starting to climb but remain nowhere near their peak in the ’80s and ’90s, when antique pieces hit peak popularity.
-This trend is unlikely to change anytime soon, as technological changes and shifts in living spaces continue to impact consumer preferences Post-Covid, New Life In The Antiques Market | Antiques & Auction News.
+Some categories of furniture sales are starting to climb but remain nowhere near their peak in the ‘80s and ‘90s, when antique pieces hit peak popularity.
+This trend is unlikely to change anytime soon, as technological changes and shifts in living spaces continue to impact consumer preferences and vintage trends Post-Covid, New Life In The Antiques Market | Antiques & Auction News.

 As the antique furniture market navigates these challenges and opportunities, collectors and dealers must adapt to the changing landscape by embracing technology, prioritizing authentication and provenance, and staying informed about market trends and consumer preferences.